 Step 1: Ask for personal appearance

 When acknowledging a document, the signer must make a personal appearance before the notary public at the time of notarization.
-Although the document may be signed before appearing for the acknowledgment.
+Although the document may be signed before appearing for notarization.

-NOTE: It is important to note that states usually have an authorized remote online notarization permit that the signer and notary can use when using an audiovisual technology if either party cannot physically appear for the acknowledgment.
+It is important to note that states usually have an authorized remote online notarization permit that the signer and notary can use when using audiovisual technology if either party cannot physically appear.
 The parties must obtain such permits to allow them to conduct the acknowledgment remotely.

 Step 2: Review the document